WukLab/LegoOS/README.md

 ## Config and Compile
 __CAVEAT:__ Configure, compile, and run a LegoOS kernel is similar to test a new Linux kernel.
 You need to have root access the machine.
 And the whole process may involve multiple machine power cycles. __Before you proceed, make sure you have method (e.g., `IPMI`) to monitor and reboot _remote_ physical machine.__ It is possible to just use virtual machines, but with a constrained setting (described below).
 If you running into any issues, please don’t hesitate to contact us!

-For process and memory manager, LegoOS uses the standard `Kconfig` way.
+For processor and memory manager, LegoOS uses the standard `Kconfig` way.
 For storage and global resource managers, which are built as Linux kernel modules, LegoOS uses a header file to manually typeset all configurations.
 We will describe the details below.

 Each manager or monitor should be configured and complied at its own machine's directory.
 To be able to run LegoOS, you need at least two physical machines.

+### Network
+TODO

 ### Processor and Memory Manager
 The default setting of LegoOS won't require any knowledge of Kconfig, all you need to do is changing the generated `.config` file.
 If you want to hack those Kconfig files, we recommend you to read the [documentation](https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt) from Linux kernel and some other online resources.

+And note that this is just the __general__ configuration steps.
+If you want to configure for specific settings, such as running with only one processor and one memory manager, please refer to the following sections for more detailed steps.

 1. `make defconfig`: After this doing, a `.config` file will be created locally.